amanzholov8/atak-ui/README.md

 ### Addressing
  - We clearly specified the target population as experienced dancers who deal with choreography creation.
 To be more specific, they're not freeslyle dancers.
- - We think there are no gap between interviewees, since all had some experience, one of them had 1 choreographies, so she is extreme user, while other three had created more than 10 choreographies.
+ - We think there are no gap between interviewees, since all had some experience, one of them had 1 choreography, so she is extreme user, while other three had created more than 10 choreographies.
- - We add appendix which includes the definitions of all notions from the report.
+ - We added appendix which includes the definitions of all notions from the report.

 ## Appendix